tomjuggler/LED-SITE-INDICATOR/readme.txt

 1. PW-MQTT's settings screen contains the broker settings, allows you to set up common events, or specify your own.

 == Changelog ==
+= 2.0 =
+2023
+COMING SOON!
+PHP8 compatibility upgrade

+= 1.2 =
+2022-01-06
+Updated some images and some readme notes

 = 1.1 =
 2021-10-01